Leave a CommentShare: |

 In a small bowl, beat egg whites till fluffy.

-Pour or spoon 1/2 cup of the Burnt Sugar Syrup in a one-cup measuring cup.
-Add the teaspoon of vanilla then add enough water (cool to lukewarm) to add up to a cup combined with the Burnt Sugar Syrup and the vanilla.
-To the bowl with flour, add the creamed butter/sugar/egg yolks, the Burnt Sugar Syrup mixture, and the milk.
+To the bowl with flour, add the creamed butter/sugar/egg yolks, the Burnt Sugar Syrup, and the milk.
 Beat well.
 Gently fold in the egg whites.
 (Do not beat again.)
 The online recipe didn’t call for the eggs to be separated with the whites beaten then folded in.
 This is an extra step, but it makes a difference.
 Trust me.

 Divide into two round, greased cake pans.